Tyler Chatwood

-Tyler Cole Chatwood (born December 16, 1989), nicknamed Chatty, is an American professional baseball pitcher in the Pittsburgh Pirates organization.
-He has played in Major League Baseball (MLB) for the Los Angeles Angels, Colorado Rockies, Chicago Cubs, Toronto Blue Jays and San Francisco Giants.
+Tyler Cole Chatwood (born December 16, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Angels, Colorado Rockies, Chicago Cubs, Toronto Blue Jays, and San Francisco Giants.
 The Angels selected Chatwood in the second round of the 2008 Major League Baseball draft.

 Professional career

 Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim selected Chatwood in the second round of the 2008 Major League Baseball draft out of Redlands East Valley High School.

 Chatwood made his major league debut on April 11, 2011, in a loss against the Cleveland Indians where he went five innings, giving up four runs on four hits with three strikeouts and four walks.
 In his second start against the Chicago White Sox he earned his first major league win, pitching seven innings, only giving up one run on five hits and two walks while striking out three.
 Chatwood remained in the rotation for most of the season, making 25 starts for the Angels.
 His hits allowed and inability to control his pitches led to him finishing with an ERA of 4.75 and a 6–11 record.